AdobeDocs/experience-manager-pattern-detection.en/help/using/dg.md

   * Instead of using the Event Listener, It is advised to refactor the event handling mechanism to [Sling Jobs](https://sling.apache.org/documentation/bundles/apache-sling-eventing-and-job-handling.html#jobs-guarantee-of-processing) as it provides the guarantee of processing.

 * `custom.guava.cache`
-  * Caches, if required, should be created outside AEM.
+  * Caches, if necessary, should be created outside AEM.
 External caching solution might be considered.
 * Contact the [AEM Support Team](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html) for clarifications or to have concerns addressed.